Robin Wales: Controversies

-Wales was involved in a bitter battle with the Friends of Queen's Market, which represented the market traders at Queen's Market.
+Wales was involved in a dispute with the market traders at Queen's Market.
 The traders and residents were objecting to plans to demolish the market and replace it with a new market-hall with 164 stalls and 6,374 sq metres of shop units, 350 homes, a civic building and a library.
 In 2009, Mayor of London Boris Johnson over-ruled Wales' decision to build the 31-storey tower.

-Wales attracted controversy in 2010 by being awarded a 4% pay rise, taking his salary to £80,029, at a time when the government called for public-sector wage restraints and job losses and pay freezes at Newham council.
-Wales stated that he would be giving his pay rise to charity, however, his pay has increased 40% from £58,500 since 2002.
-Newham Council defended this pay increase stating that it reflected the responsibilities of his position.

-It has been reported that Wales refused to work alongside the former Mayor of Tower Hamlets, Lutfur Rahman, who was later removed from office for breaching electoral rules.
+It was alleged in 2010 that Wales refused to work alongside the former Mayor of Tower Hamlets, Lutfur Rahman, who was later removed from office for breaching electoral rules.

-As mayor, Wales' council has come under heavy criticism for a £111m project to relocate council offices in a single Newham Dockside block, including £18.7m of design and refurbishment costs.
-An investigation by the BBC found this to include at least five items of designer lighting each costing over £1,800.

-Following the 2012 Olympics, Wales was criticised for proposing to invest £40m of the borough's money in a stake in the Olympic Stadium.

 In 2014, the mayor and council were in dispute with the Focus E15 campaign group, which complained about the lack of social housing within the borough.
 Wales later apologised to the Focus E15 families about the dispute.

 Ahead of the 2018 mayoral election, which could have seen Wales secure a fifth four-year term, Private Eye reported that Labour Party members from 20 wards in Newham had voted in November 2016 on whether any Labour candidate other than Wales should be allowed to stand in the election.
 A total of 424 members voted to allow other candidates to stand against Wales, while 351 voted for Wales being the only candidate allowed to stand.
 Following this vote, 17 Labour Party affiliates such as trade union branches were allowed a vote in the question, with one affiliate's vote counting as equal to all of the members of one ward.
 Once the party affiliates' votes were added, the result was turned in favour of Wales being the only Labour candidate permitted to stand in the 2018 election.
-It was reported that some members were disgruntled at this process: for example, one affiliate was a trade union with one member who is a paid advisor to Wales, and that person's vote counted as equal to dozens of members of one ward.
+It was reported that some members were disgruntled at this process: for example, one affiliate was a trade union with one member who was a paid advisor to Wales, and that person's vote counted as equal to dozens of members of one ward.